 What about dust and water?

-The HEX ezCAN unit is waterproof and dustproof.
+The HEX ezCAN unit is highly water resistant and dustproof.
 Blanking plugs are provided to protect unused outputs.

-Your warrantee is not voided because you do not cut, or tap into, any wires.
+Your warranty is not voided because you do not cut, or tap into, any wires.

 What are the connectors specifications?